-You need То a Prisma II Chassis with power supply provide housing, power and input/output connections to the module 3/8-in. flat-blade screwdriver secure the module in the chassis one optical cable with connectors carry optical signals one RF cable with connectors carry RF signals
+You need To a Prisma II Chassis with power supply provide housing, power and input/output connections to the module.
+3/8-in. flat-blade screwdriver secure the module in the chassis. one RF cable with connectors carry RF input signals.